 Electronic payment processing revenue: Electronic payment processing income is derived from the electronic processing of credit and debit card transactions that are authorized and captured through third-party networks.
 Typically, merchants are charged for these processing services on a percentage of the dollar amount of each transaction plus a flat fee per transaction.
 Certain merchant customers are charged miscellaneous fees, including fees for handling charge-backs or returns, monthly minimum fees, statement fees and fees for other miscellaneous services.
-In accordance with Emerging Issues Task Force ("EITF") 99-19, "Reporting Revenue Gross as a Principal versus Net as an Agent", revenues derived from the electronic processing of MasterCard ® and Visa ® sourced credit and debit card transactions are reported gross of amounts paid to sponsor banks.
+Revenues derived from the electronic processing of MasterCard ® and Visa ® sourced credit and debit card transactions are reported gross of amounts paid to sponsor banks.